 - Super contributions option.
 Ensures your superannuation contributions don't take a hit when you're receiving a monthly benefit.

-The following factors can affect the cost of your Zurich income protection premiums:
+The following factors can affect the cost of your Zurich Income Safeguard protection premiums:

 - The level of cover you choose.
 Premium is the most expensive and Standard is the cheapest.

 - Your sum insured.
 The higher the income you need to replace, the more you will need to pay for cover.